Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 **3. Is main() compulsory in java?

 		Ans: Brfore Java 7, it is not mandatory to write main().
-You canhave full code inside static block and run that, However after Java 7, main() is compulsory in java, if not presenet ,Complier will throw an error saying- 'main method not found in the class'
+You can have full code inside static block and run that, However after Java 7, main() is compulsory in java, if not presenet ,Complier will throw an error saying- 'main method not found in the class'

 **4. Explain Implicit casting/promotion of primitive Data type in java?**